Hotmoka/hotmoka/tutorial/Takamaka.md

 is similar if you want to publish a node based on a memory blockchain or any other Hotmoka node.
 Create a `io.takamaka.publish` package inside the `blockchain` project.
-Check that the `module-info.java` of that project contains at least the following requirements:
+Adds the following requirements (at least) to the `module-info.java` of that project:

 ```java
 module blockchain {